keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 The `spec` section of the `KeptnTaskDefinition` defines the runner to use for the container:

-KLT provides a general Kubernetes that you can configure to do almost anything you want:
+Keptn provides a general Kubernetes that you can configure to do almost anything you want:

 - The `container-runtime` runner provides